VascoLucas01/SimCorp-Project/Timeline.md

 * Red Team Objectives document  and OpenVPN credentials received
 * Planning and first connection to the LAN network via OpenVPN
+* Phase 1 of the Pentest Process: Pre-engagement interactions (RoE - Rules of Engagement)